InsertKoinIO/koin-annotations/docs/reference/koin-annotations/start.md

 class MyModule
 ```

-Use the `org.koin.ksp.generated.*` import as follow to be able to use generated code:
+Use the `org.koin.ksp.generated.*` import as follows to be able to use generated code:

 ```kotlin
 // Use Koin Generation